bkh148/patient-cloud/report_thoughts.md

 ## Thoughts for report
 ---

+**Jinja Templates and Client side rendering :** <br />
+A core feature in flask applications is to use Jinja template rendering.
+Jinja is fairly easy to use and in most you don't really need to do much more than what is suggested in the documentation.
+When developing the appointments page for patient, an unexpected issue was encountered, that is that I just didn't plan ahead as much as I should have.
+Initially, the server would render the appointments templates on page load.
+It would go through the services to pull out any appointments, and then render an appointments template which ready to go data.
+Once the page loaded, the context manager would simply take that template html and place it into the relevant container to be rendered on the DOM.

+The initial idea was ok, but I soon realized that I needed a way to have these templates available on the client, too.
+This is because when a clinician makes a new appointment, if the target patient is online, they will receive an instant notification about this appointment.
+The context manager therefore receives the appointment meta data, and would then render a new DOM element in the appropriate appointments container element.
+However, because the appointments were pre-rendered on the server, I would have to write a JavaScript template for new appointments and load them on page load in order to be able to build my new appointment object - which means duplication of code.
+To get around this, I decided that on the initial load of a user's dashboard, the server will send all of the necessary templates the client will need for any dynamic logic.
+This is done by using Jinja2, which will all required render templates with placeholder values.
+Once the client loads the dashboard, the context manager will get any required templates from the context managers cache (location: context_manager._cache.templates).
+This optimizes code re-use and prevent me from needing to write client side logic for building the appointments html element.

 **Application Cron Jobs :**<br />
 Some features that are currently sitting in the code base, don't actually need to be part of the project.